-If you die while receiving extended health coverage, your dependent(s)' eligibility will end 30 days after the date of your death.
+If you die while receiving extended health coverage for disability, your dependent(s)' eligibility will end 30 days after the date of your death.

-To receive this extended coverage (Fund-paid Health Extension), you must submit proof of disability as described in the Fund-paid Health Extension section of the COBRA election notice no later than 60 days after the date coverage would have been lost (90 days after you stopped working due to a disability).
+To receive Fund-paid Health Extension for disability, you must apply and submit proof of disability no later than 60 days after the date coverage would have been lost, which is 90 days after you stopped working due to a disability.
+You apply by completing the COBRA Continuation of Coverage Election Form, which is mailed to you.
+You also can obtain a copy of this form from Member Services.
 The Plan reserves the right to require proof of your continued disability from time to time.
-This extension of coverage will count toward the period in which you are entitled to continuing coverage under COBRA.
-(See pages 104-109 for COBRA information.)
+Fund-paid Health Extension for disability coverage will count toward the period for which you are entitled to continuing coverage under COBRA.
+(See pages 107-112 for COBRA information.)